 1 – Singapore Airlines

-Singapore Airlines have also retrofitted most of their short haul flights, especially the older Boeing 777-200 planes.
-Most business class flights have a 2-2-2 configuration in their wide comfortable seats, which can be turned into an angled flat bed.
+Singapore Airlines have also retrofitted most of their short-haul flights, especially the older Boeing 777-200 planes.
+Most business class flights have a 2-2-2 configuration in their wide comfortable seats, which can be turned into an angled flatbed.
 These planes are also in the process of being replaced by the brand new Airbus A350 planes.
-So, yes – you can try out the new A350 planes with Singapore Airline’s new business class seats in short haul!
-I have reviewed Business Class on this A350
+So, yes – you can try out the new A350 planes with Singapore Airline’s new business class seats in short-haul!
+We have reviewed Business Class on this A350

 2 – Cathay Pacific